-Guanidine is used to treat muscle weakness caused by Eaton-Lambert syndrome.
-Guanidine will not treat myasthenia gravis.
+Guanidine HCl is used to treat muscle weakness caused by Eaton-Lambert syndrome.
+Guanidine HCl will not treat myasthenia gravis.

-Guanidine may also be used for purposes not listed in this medication guide.
+Guanidine HCl may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use guanidine if you are allergic to it.
+You should not use Guanidine HCl if you are allergic to it.

-To make sure guanidine is safe for you, tell your doctor if you have:
+To make sure Guanidine HCl is safe for you, tell your doctor if you have:

 a weak immune system (caused by disease or by using certain medicine).

-It is not known whether guanidine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Guanidine HCl will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Guanidine HCl HCl.